KenSerikawa/musicblog/README.md

-# A simple blog for sharing all your favourite music
+## A simple blog for sharing all your favourite music

+*This project stills in development*